GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 -   Throughout, special care ***should*** be taken to document any synchronization assumptions made by a class or function (i.e., this function should *never* be called from multiple threads, etc.).

+#### Motivation
+The PAL team decided on this unique commenting style universally.
+We used to work on drivers that required full Doxygen comments in every file.
+It was a poor experience because:

+- If we're going to use Doxygen, we want to do it right.
+That means exhaustively commenting every function parameter and every member variable.
+This is a huge waste of time when almost all member variables and function parameters are trivially understandable based on their name alone.
+Otherwise, a simple informal block comment above the variables or above the function gets the point across.
+- Doxygen is meant to generate docs, and such the formatting is rather tedious and complex if you're never going to generate those docs.
+The only thing worth formally documenting in PAL is the interface, everything else is just "read the code" documented.
+Thus we're much better served with a very plain style that just gets the point across internally.
+- The only good thing about Doxygen is the generated docs.
+We assume client driver engineers would generate Doxygen docs to help them read up on our interface headers.
+This is the only reason we still Doxygen for the public interface.

 <!--
 -->